CORPUS NATURAE

 Realised with the support of Instituto Cervantes di Roma and Lithuanian Culture Institute

-The exhibition will open a reflection on our relationship with the Earth and the plant world, a reminder of the biocentric view of the universe.
-This exhibition stems from a desire to reveal the multiple, even unconscious, connections of these artists with the studies of archaeologist Marija Gimbutas (Vilnius 1921 – Los Angeles 1994), author of important studies on the sacred identified with nature and feminine, who helped disseminate awareness in the contemporary world of how the Earth was anciently venerated as the Creator Mother Goddess, highlighting the need for a cyclical conception of the universe.
+In addition, the exhibition invites reflection on our relationship with the Earth and the plant world, proposing a biocentric view of the universe.
+It draws inspiration from the studies of archaeologist Marija Gimbutas, who highlighted the sacred aspects associated with nature and femininity.
+Gimbutas contributed significantly to the awareness that the Earth was once revered as a Mother Goddess, thereby suggesting the necessity for a cyclical understanding of the universe.

 Corpus Naturae